AERONET-Project/SuperCapPiUPS/README.md

 ### Description

-This PCB designed to interface on top of raspberry pi--
+This PCB designed to be a hat for rasberry pi; interface on top of a pi.
+This is a Buck booster.
+It protects the Pi from crashing when it is unplugged without properly being shut down.
+There is a lot of open space because I was practicing keeping components as compact as possible.
+It also leaves a convenient place to put the 15F 5.4V Capacitor.

 ### Progress